timjogorman/RicherEventDescription/guidelines.md

 In many cases of true simultaneity, there is a relationship which borders on causality.
-However, these are usually not true causality (representing strong correlation, rather than necessary causation), and *when two EVENTs are unquestionably SIMULTANEOUS and questionably causal, we will mark the more specific SIMULTANEOUS relation, rather than using OVERLAP-CAUSE*.
+However, these are usually not true causality (they often represent strong correlation, rather than necessary causation), and *when two EVENTs are unquestionably SIMULTANEOUS and questionably causal, we will mark the more specific SIMULTANEOUS relation, rather than using OVERLAP-CAUSE*.